cloudmesh/cloudmesh-openapi/paper/_index.md

 #### 4.3.2 Eigenfaces-SVM Example

+We provide two example benchmarks for the Eigenfaces SVM example.
+The first is strucuted as a single cloud provider hosted AI service where the AI service is deployed and measured on a single cloud at a time, and the second as a multi-cloud hosted AI service where the AI service is deployed and measured in parallel on multiple clouds.

+#### 4.3.2.1 Single Cloud Provider Benchmarking

 The benchmark script for the Eigenfaces SVM example uses Cloudmesh to create virtual machines and setup a Cloudmesh OpenAPI environment sequentially across the three measured clouds including Amazon, Azure, and Google.
 After the script sets up the environment, it runs a series of pytests that generate and launch the Eigenfaces-SVM OpenAPI service, and then conduct runtime measurements of various service functions.

 The benchmark runs the pytest in two configurations.
 After the benchmark script sets up a virtual machine environment, it runs the first pytest locally on the OpenAPI server and measures five runtimes: